Skip to content

 This state machine gives client agents deterministic handling logic for every outcome.

-Communication uses messages with a role (user or agent) and a collection of parts — the atomic content units.
-Parts support text, file references, structured data, and forms, letting agents negotiate content types and exchange rich media.
+Communication uses messages with a role (user or agent) and a collection of parts, the atomic content units.
+Parts support text, file references, structured data, and forms, so agents can negotiate content types and exchange rich media.

-Completed tasks produce artifacts — structured output composed of parts.
-Artifacts are the deliverables: generated code, analysis results, transformed data.
+Completed tasks produce artifacts: structured output composed of parts.
+Artifacts are the deliverables, such as generated code, analysis results, and transformed data.

 A2A supports three update delivery patterns:

-• Polling: Client calls GetTask periodically.
-Simple, higher latency.
+• Polling: the client calls GetTask periodically.
+Simple, with higher latency.

-• Streaming: Real-time event delivery via persistent connections using SendStreamingMessage.
+• Streaming: real-time event delivery over persistent connections using SendStreamingMessage.
 Requires capabilities.streaming: true in the Agent Card.

-• Push notifications (webhooks): Server sends HTTP POST to client-registered endpoints.
+• Push notifications (webhooks): the server sends an HTTP POST to client-registered endpoints.
 Requires capabilities.pushNotifications: true.

 Dimension MCP A2A Direct Orchestration